sourcegraph/handbook/content/product-engineering/engineering/cloud/security/index.md

 - We have developed a new vulnerability management process which will limit the number of open vulnerabilities as we will have a much closer follow up with a new SLA

 ---

+## CI/CD Pipeline Vulnerability Scanning

+- We are currently using Checkov.io to [scan our IaC](/checkov.md)

 ## How to work with us